 Above all, never drive distracted.
 If you’re looking at your phone, you’re not paying attention to the road.
 Roadside emergencies can happen very quickly, so you need to be paying attention to the task of driving at all times when you’re behind the wheel.
 Even glancing at your phone for a moment can take your eyes off the road for long enough for something terrible to happen.

-If you have been injured or if you have lost a loved one in a car accident involving a distracted driver in San Diego, along the Central Coast or in any of the surrounding communities, contact the skilled and proven team at Harris Personal Injury Lawyers, Inc. at 1.800.GO.HARRIS for a free case consultation today.
+If you have been injured or if you have lost a loved one in a car accident caused by a dangerous or distracted driver in San Diego or anywhere in Southern California, contact the skilled and proven team at Harris Personal Injury Lawyers, Inc. at 1.800.GO.HARRIS for a free case consultation today.